BWGPit/Mnemosyne/README.md

 # Mnemosyne
-A desktop companion featuring the GUI version of Password manager
+_A desktop companion featuring the GUI version of Password manager_ This program is named after the mythical mother of the nine Muses, whose name means "memory" in ancient Greek.
+**Features**
++ Real time clock
++ Timers
++ Password manager featuring encryption (requires initial setup, see below)
++ Temporary note-taking space
++ Persistent TODO list
 ## Initial setup
 ### Password manager
 Setup the .env file found in the /gestoreP folder as described in its CLI version's instructions that can be found in the [Github page](https://github.com/BWGPit/Password-manager)